panoptesDev/spl-token-wallet/README.md

 # SafeCoin and SafeCoin Token Wallet

-Example Solana wallet with support for [SPL tokens](https://spl.solana.com/token) and Serum integration.
+Example SafeCoin wallet, from Solana wallet with support for [SPL tokens](https://spl.solana.com/token) and Serum integration.

 See [sollet.io](https://www.sollet.io) for a demo.